 Undergrad Application & Transfer Guide

-Applying for college is a complex process; the more you know about your potential program, the better!
-Those considering an online degree in nursing should explore how many years it will take to complete a degree, what specialties are offered, and in which state they want to be registered.
-These are some of the most important issues to consider when choosing a program that best meets your life goals.
+Applying for college is a complex process.
+The more you know about your potential program, the better!
+Those looking for an online degree in nursing should explore the program's length, the specialties offered, and where they wish to work.
+These are some of the most important issues to consider when choosing a program that best meets your goals.

 Sometimes, the first program you select does not turn out to be the right fit.
-According to the National Student Clearinghouse Research Center, nearly 10% of all enrolled students change institutions over the academic year.
-Reasons to change schools or programs are numerous, and include personal or family commitments, financial restrictions, and relocations.
-It is also common to start a specialized program (for example, psychiatric nursing) only to realize that your passion lies in another branch of the field (like pediatrics or oncology).
-Don’t be afraid to change your mind; pursue the area that most interests you!
+The National Student Clearinghouse Research Center states nearly 10% of all enrolled students change programs.
+Reasons to change are many: personal or family commitments, financial restrictions, and relocations.
+It is also common to start a specialty (for example, psychiatric nursing) only to realize that your passion lies in another field (like pediatrics or oncology).
+Don't be afraid to change your mind.
+Pursue the area that most interests you!